 In a somewhat unique turn of events, two federal courts of appeal, considering virtually the same fact pattern, came to completely opposite conclusions about the reach of an arbitration provision in a cell service contract, about a month apart from each other.
 The arbitration provision is found in an AT&T wireless agreement and requires customers to arbitrate “all disputes and claims” between the customer and any of AT&T’s “subsidiaries, affiliates, agents, employees, predecessors in interest, successors, and assigns.”
-The dispute at issue however, involved purported spam phone calls from DirectTV, a subsidiary of AT&T, and claims under the Telephone Consumer Protection Act.
+The dispute at issue, however, involved purported spam phone calls from DirectTV, a subsidiary of AT&T, and claims under the Telephone Consumer Protection Act.
 Are such claims arbitrable?
 Apparently, this now rests on which circuit you happen to be filing suit in.

 The Fourth Circuit’s View-Mey v.
 DirectTV LLC

 In an August 2020 decision, the Fourth Circuit Court of Appeals held that these claims were in fact subject to arbitration.
 Noting the broad rule that federal courts are directed, under the Federal Arbitration Act, to construe arbitration clauses in a way that favors arbitration, the court held in its decision in Mey v.
 DirectTV LLC, that DirectTV clearly was a subsidiary of AT&T, that the parties had clearly agreed to a very broad arbitration provision that would include “all disputes and claims,” and that therefore the claims had to be arbitrated.
 The fact that the average consumer would not have contemplated that a cell service contract would be applied to a television provider or would know the byzantine corporate history that made DirectTV a subsidiary of AT&T was of no consequence.
-Indeed, as the court noted, the arbitration provision also applied to successors and assigns, two groups which could not possibly be known at the time of contracting.
+Indeed, as the court noted, the arbitration provision also applied to successors and assigns, two groups that could not possibly be known at the time of contracting.
 The parties agreed to a broad arbitration provision, one that could include disputes wholly unrelated to the contract containing the arbitration provision, and therefore the arbitration clause should be read to encompass the TCPA suit.

 The Ninth Circuit’s View-Revitch v.
 DirectTV LLC